neumino/neumino.github.io/movies.md

-### Clean
+### Damon&#39;s Revenge
-*Released on 2022-01-28, vote average 7.8*
+*Released on 2022-01-28, vote average 4*

-Tormented by a past life, garbage man Clean attempts a life of quiet redemption.
-But when his good intentions mark him a target of a local crime boss, Clean is forced to reconcile with the violence of his past
+A group of young adults spend the weekend at a friend&#39;s house by the lake.
+Joined by the local sheriff, the group encounters an escaped convict Native American chief, a copycat killer and the return of the terrifying masked killer, Damon.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/G747avZgnSc?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/np3v1T-mUAM?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>